-MIKHAILYUK, SOROKOLAT & PARTNERS offers the full range of legal services related to patent registration in Turkmenistan including patent search, patent translation, filing and further prosecution of the Turkmenistan patent application, patent maintenance, preparing and recordal of assignment and license agreements as well as representing applicants before courts.
+MIKHAILYUK, SOROKOLAT & PARTNERS offers the full range of legal services related to patent registration in Turkmenistan including patent search, patent translation, filing and further prosecution of the Turkmen patent application, patent maintenance, preparing and recordal of assignment and license agreements as well as representing applicants before courts.
 We do our best to represent our clients' interests in the most efficient and cost-effective manner.

 Patent protection in Turkmenistan may be also obtained via a Eurasian patent.

 The validity term of a patent in Turkmenistan is 20 years from the filing date.

 The novelty grace period is 6 months from disclosure of the information on invention.

 Overview of the patent registration procedure in Turkmenistan:

 In Turkmenistan it is possible to obtain two types of patents, namely:

 - a limited patent that is valid for ten years;